-$^{16}$ Advanced comment: As we shall see in Section 4.2.2 (cf. Theorem 4.8), the naive assumption that a "fastest algorithm" for solving a problem exists is not always justified.
-On the other hand, the assumption is justified in some important cases (see, e.g., Theorem 2.31).
+&lt;sup>17 Advanced comment: As we shall see in Section 4.2.2 (cf. Theorem 4.8), the naive assumption that a "fastest algorithm" for solving a problem exists is not always justified.
+On the other hand, the assumption is essentially justified in some important cases (see, e.g., Theorem 2.33).
+But even in these cases the said algorithm is "fastest" (or "optimal") only up to a constant factor.

-&lt;sup>17Proving the latter fact is quite non-trivial.
-One proof is by a "reduction" from a communication complexity problem [141, Sec.
+&lt;sup>18Proving the latter fact is quite non-trivial.
+One proof is by a "reduction" from a communication complexity problem [142, Sec.
 12.2].
 Intuitively, a single-tape Turing machine that decides membership in the aforementioned set can be viewed as a channel of communication between the two parts of the input.
 Focusing our attention on inputs of the form $y0^nz0^n$ , for $y, z \in \{0, 1\}^n$ , each time the machine passes from the first part to the second part it carries O(1) bits of information (in its internal state) while making at least n steps.
-The proof is completed by invoking the linear lower bound on the communication complexity of the (two-argument) identity function (i.e., id(y, z) = 1 if y = z and id(y, z) = 0 otherwise, cf. [141, Chap.
+The proof is completed by invoking the linear lower-bound on the communication complexity of the (two-argument) identity function (i.e., id(y, z) = 1 if y = z and id(y, z) = 0 otherwise, cf. [142, Chap.
 1]).